Welcome to Liberal Arts at Warwick!

-Meet our staff to start getting to know the department.
+See our staff profile pages to start getting to know the department.

-Look at our Year 1 modules to get a feel for the reading lists.
+Look at the Year One core modules to get a feel for the reading lists.

-Take a look through our 2021/22 Student Handbook (link coming soon).
+Take a look through our Student Handbook. (updates for 23/24 coming soon!)

 "One of the core things in any interdisciplinary practice is that you can’t know everything about every subject.
 It's about what you do with the content, not about how much content you know.
 You’ll very rarely in Liberal Arts be asked to memorise things because it’s much more about how you’re able to work with the information that you are given."